KongkowITMedan/backer/README.md

 # Kongkow Backer

-If there any mistake or forgotten name(s) please inform us at hello@kongkow.club or just PM us (the admins) at [@KongkowITMedan group chat](https://t.me/KongkowITMedan).
+If there any mistake or forgotten name(s) please inform us at hello@kongkow.club or just PM us (the admins) at [group chat](https://t.me/KongkowITMedan).
 Thank you.

 List of event's backers